Cuddlefluff/Jaunty/readme.md

 }
 ```
 All schema attributes are optional (except Key and DatabaseGenerated), as they have sane defaults :
-Tablemame will default to the type name
+Tablename will default to the type name
 Properties will default to the field name
 Schema will default to "dbo" for SQL Server and "public" for Postgre
 Database will assume whatever's supplied in the connection string